FBWE22-E08/UIB-Lessons/README.md

 ![image placeholder](https://p7x7q5i4.rocketcdn.me/wp-content/uploads/2022/01/user-interface-wissen-kompakt-t2informatik.png)

 user interface is the point of human-computer interaction and communication on a device, webpage, or app.
 This can include display screens, keyboards, a mouse, and the appearance of a desktop.
 User interfaces enable users to effectively control the computer or device they are interacting with.
 A successful user interface should be efficient, and user-friendly.
-Which leads us to our next sections:
+Which leads us to our next chapters:

-### UIB Sub Modules:
+### UIB Sub Chapters:

 1. [Boilerplate](https://github.com/FBWE22-E08/UIB-Lessons/tree/main/1-Boilerplate) 1 Day (24/08/2022)
 2. [Content](https://github.com/FBWE22-E08/UIB-Lessons/tree/main/2-Content) 5 Days (25/08/2022 - 01/09/2022)